estruyf/blog-content/content/posts/2025-11-25-my-real-world-journey-with-ai-code-review-a-look-at-github-copilot-coderabbit-and-macroscope.md

 **3. The human is irreplaceable.** This is the big one.
 Once the AI review is done, a human review is still essential.
 The AI is great at catching code-level issues, but it doesn't understand your business goals, your team's coding standards, or the long-term vision for a feature.
 Don't just blindly accept every suggestion.
 Treat the AI as a helpful **junior/medior** developer who still needs your senior guidance.

 **4. It’s an amazing documentation time-saver.** An unexpected bonus was the AI-generated pull request summaries.
-Coderabbit, for example, provided a detailed summary for one PR that was better than what I would have quickly written myself.
+CodeRabbit, for example, provided a detailed summary for one PR that was better than what I would have quickly written myself.
 This gives approvers instant context and frees up developer time—a win-win.

 In the end, I believe AI code reviews are a valuable next step in software development.
 They catch bugs faster, they learn from your input, and they free up human developers to focus on the bigger picture.
 My advice?
 Dive in, but do it with an open and critical mind.
 Treat the AI as a new, incredibly sharp-eyed junior developer on your team—one that can help you a lot, as long as you provide the senior guidance.